 - Option 3: License or Credential

-Hold an active Arizona CAAM, California CCAM, Florida CAM or Nevada CAM
+Hold an active Arizona CAAM, California CCAM, Colorado CAM, Florida CAM, Illinois CAM or Nevada CAM

 Complete and submit the online application for the CMCA examination.